Qriva/MonoBehaviourTree/README.md

 ## Variables and Events
 In most of situations nodes need to share some state data between each other, it can be done by Blackboard, Variable and VariableReference system.
 Variables are observale data containers, that can be accesed via Blackboard.
 To get variable you need to know its key, but inputting key manually to every node is not handy and very error prone.
 To avoid this you can use helper class VariableReference.
 This class allows you to automaticaly get and cache reference to blackboard variable.
 VariableReference has also constant value mode in case you don't need to retrive values from blackboard.
-Code samples:
+You can toggle VarRef mode in editor by clicking small button to the left.
 ```
 // Get variable from blackboard by key
 FloatVariable floatVar = blackboard.GetVariable<FloatVariable>("myKey");